cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 ## Refresh tokens

-When your user access token has expired, you can either let the user login again or use the `refresh_token` if you requested one when initiating the user access token flow.
-(See the [regular web applications example](#example) and/or the [single-page and native applications example](#example-1) for info how to request a refresh token together with the access token).
+When your user access token has expired, you can either let the user login again or automatically exchange a `refresh_token` for a new user access token.

+A refresh token must be requested when initiating the user access token flow.
+See the [regular web applications example](#example) and/or the [single-page and native applications example](#example-1) for info how to request a refresh token together with the access token.

 To exchange the refresh token for a new user access token, your application needs to make the following request to the authorization server: